 Frequently asked questions

-During his time as a Comic Book, Children's Book, Theme Park and Animation Conceptual Artist and Writer Tim has been asked over and over many questions.
+During his time as a Comic Book, Children's Book, Theme Park and Animation Conceptual Artist and Writer Tim has been asked many questions, over and over again.

 Here are a few of those questions once again, with some answers.

 Where can I learn to do what you do?